Identicum/keycloak-custom-authenticator/README.md

 # keycloak-custom-authenticator
 Custom Authenticator implementation to be used as a reference.
-This sample sends a custom error message when the user is locked.
+This sample adds a custom informational message to the login form.

 # Deployment
 ```shell script